bajtos/bajtos.github.io/content/posts/2023-12-optimising-spark-memory-usage.md

 ```

 This change reduced our memory usage from 70% - the `heapTotal` metric went down from 570 MB to 167
 MB.
 You can find more details in the pull request
 [filecoin-station/spark-evaluate#86](https://github.com/filecoin-station/spark-evaluate/pull/84).

 ## External memory and `hdr-histogram-js`

+_Spoiler: this change reduced our total memory usage (`rss`) from 3,526 MB to 375 MB._

 I stumbled across this opportunity by a lucky coincidence.
 After evaluating all measurements, we
 calculate various statistics about the round and submit them to InfluxDB for visualization.
 For some